UNCG-PHY-351-S25/uncg-phy-351-s25.github.io/docs/recipes/core/calculation/calc-interactively.md

 - Pro tip: Solve all but the most trivial physics problems **symbolically**, deriving a symbolic answer algebraically and simplifying as much as possible before inserting numerical values.
 If you're given numerical values and not variable names in the problem, define your own symbols!
 Even the local gravitational constant should be written as $g$ instead of $9.81 \, \text{m/s}^2$ or (gasp!) $9.8$ until the very end.

-Overall, **follow the [launch, calculate, save](launch-calc-save.md) recipe**.
+Overall, **follow the [Interactive Python](../workflow/interactive-python.md) recipe**.
 This recipe provides advice on what to execute during the interactive IPython session.

 1. **Define variables for the constants** you'll need, such as `g = 9.81` or `c = 3.00e8`.